AI for mortgage brokers

 Who is AI for mortgage brokers best for?

-AI for mortgage brokers is best for Australian mortgage brokerage owners, credit reps, loan processors, and broker support teams with a repeated workflow, a clear human owner, and enough examples to teach the AI employee what good work looks like.
+AI for mortgage brokers is best for Australian mortgage brokerage owners, credit reps, loan processors, and broker support teams with repeated work, a clear human owner, and enough examples to show Mia what good work looks like.

 What does Rebotify deliver in the first 48 hours?